 Amy holds a BA in English/Writing from Wilkes University, an MA in Elementary Education from Northern Arizona University and an MFA in fiction writing from Vermont College of Fine Arts.
 Her MFA graduate lecture Revision is Like a Haircut in January 2017 concluded with a live haircut.

 One poem and two of Amy’s short stories were featured in “The Manuscript,” Wilkes University’s Magazine.
 Her chapter introduction “Why I Love Working in the Little Red Schoolhouse” was used in an college textbook for education majors.
-Her essay “A Passing Glimpse” was published in “The Heart of New England” magazine.
-She won a Holiday Story contest in the Herald of Randolph for her story “Rare Coins in a Red Bucket.”
-She published a non-fiction children’s book called “I am Not a Cow” about a local steer that survived a flood.
+Her essay “A Passing Glimpse” was published in “The Heart of New England” magazine and her essay “Solstice Saturday” was published on ESSAYDAILY.org.
+She won the Holiday Story contest twice in the Herald of Randolph for her stories “Rare Coins in a Red Bucket.” and ”Hospice Holiday..”
+Her self-published non-fiction children’s book called “I am Not a Cow” about a local steer that survived a flood.
 Amy also read her essay “The Vermont Wave” for the Vermont Series on VPR and was featured on NPR Dick Gordon’s “The Story” with a program entitled “Working Through It,” a 1/2 hour story on the closing of Hancock Vermont’s 209 year-old school where she worked at the time.
 Amy was a special guest on Middlebury Public Television’s “Our Vermont Neighbors” show and was married to her husband Nick Piccicuto on TLC channel’s “The Wedding Story.”
 Her short flash fiction piece “Vanilla” was published on Brilliant Flash Fiction’s website.

-Amy volunteers as a blogger for The League of Vermont Writers, a reader for Hunger Mountain Magazine, and a “Grubbie” for Grub Street in Boston.
+Amy is vice-president and volunteers as a blogger for The League of Vermont Writers, a reader for Hunger Mountain Magazine, and a “Grubbie” for Grub Street in Boston.
 Amy also volunteers regularly at the front desk of her local public library and runs a writing group once a month.

 Every summer Amy produces and directs a theater camp for the White River Valley Players (WRVP.)
 Amy wrote and directed two plays for the WRVP: “Hurricane Helpers” and “I’m Telling.”
 She has performed in theater productions since she was a child.
 Over her many years on the stage and she has played many varied parts ranging from Scout in To Kill a Mockingbird to Lubov in Cherry Orchard.